Valerie Boyd: Academia

 After leaving the Journal-Constitution in 2004, Boyd went into academia.
 She was named Charlayne Hunter-Gault Distinguished Writer-in-Residence at Henry W. Grady College of Journalism and Mass Communication three years later.
 She co-founded the Alice Walker Literary Society in 1997, together with Beverly Guy-Sheftall and Rudolph Byrd.
 She was also an elected board member for the National Book Critics Circle.

 Boyd traveled the United States giving speeches and lectures on the life and legacy of Zora Neale Hurston as a part of the Big Read, a program sponsored by the National Endowment for the Arts designed to re-establish reading for pleasure as a popular American pastime.

 Later life

-Boyd was named editor-at-large for the University of Georgia Press in 2021.
-Simon & Schuster/37 Ink is scheduled to publish her book, Gathering Blossoms Under Fire: The Journals of Alice Walker, posthumously in the spring of 2022.
+Boyd was named editor-at-large of the University of Georgia Press in 2021.
+Simon & Schuster/37 Ink was scheduled to publish her book, Gathering Blossoms Under Fire: The Journals of Alice Walker, posthumously in the spring of 2022.

 Boyd died on February 12, 2022, at a hospital in Atlanta.
 She was 58, and suffered from pancreatic cancer prior to her death.

 Awards and recognition

 Boyd received the Georgia Author of the Year Award in nonfiction as well as an American Library Association Notable Book citation for her work on Wrapped in Rainbows.
 The Georgia Center for the Book named it one of the "25 Books That All Georgians Should Read", and the Southern Book Critics Circle honored it with the 2003 Southern Book Award for best nonfiction of the year.
 Boyd was inducted into the Georgia Writers Hall of Fame in 2021.
+A documentary about Boyd's life and work, Zora Head: The Life and Scholarship of Valerie Boyd, was debuted at the BronzeLens Film Festival in 2024.